- About Us

 ‘Independence’ means that the Authority makes its findings based on the facts and the law.
 It does not answer to the Police or anyone else over those findings.
 In this way, its independence is similar to that of a Court.

-There are three aspects to the Authority’s independence.
+There are two aspects to the Authority’s independence.

 The law requires the Authority to act independently in performing its statutory functions and duties such as investigating complaints and incidents involving death or serious injury.

 The Authority’s status as an independent Crown entity means that there is no political involvement in its operations.

 The Authority is chaired by Judge Sir David Carruthers, and its decisions and actions reflect that judicial independence.

 The Authority also has the power to direct or oversee Police investigations.

 Its investigators independently investigate the most serious complaints and incidents, such as those involving death, serious bodily injury or allegations of serious misconduct.
 The integrity of this work is assured through the creation of investigation teams and through oversight from the Manager:Investigations, the General Manager and the Authority Chair.